 No dig refers to a gardening method where you avoid disturbing the soil, for example by digging or ploughing it.
 For the lazy gardeners among us, the idea of not having to spend hours doing back-breaking digging may sound too good to be true.
-However, with the right techniques, it’s perfectly possible to get good yields using this method, and the research shows it may even lead to healthier soil and happier plants.
+However, this method can lead to high yields and the research shows it may even lead to healthier soil and happier plants.

 Why not dig?
 A quick peek under the soil…